fishcus/KAP-manual/en/operation/monitor_diagnosis/diag.en.md

   5. Select method of dealing with the packages Kyligence Enterprise provides two options to dealing with diagnostic packages, one is downloading to local and the other is uploading to KyBot for further analysis.
      - Click **Only generate** to generate the System Diagnostic Package and download to local.
-     - Click **Generate and sync package with KyBot** to generate the System Diagnostic Package and upload it to KyBot.
+     - Click **Generate and sync package with KyBot** to generate the System Diagnostic Package or create a ticket with the package.

 - Generate Job Diagnosis Package in Web UI